SWE-Factory: Your Automated Factory for Issue Resolution Training Data and Evaluation Benchmarks: Evaluation

-We focus on two primary metrics: \textbf{Success Rate} and \textbf{Valid Rate}.
-The Success Rate measures the proportion of tasks for which \setupagent successfully generates a complete evaluation environment (i.e., a Dockerfile and an evaluation script) and also passes its own internal self-assessment.
-The Valid Rate, a more strict metric that aligns with the Fail-to-Pass (F2P) standard from SWE-bench~\cite{jimenez2023swe}, represents the fraction of total tasks that not only complete automatically but also pass a rigorous manual verification, confirming their quality for use as benchmark instances.
+In this section, we evaluate the effectiveness of \setupagent on the SweSetupBench dataset.
+We focus on two primary metrics: \textbf{Output Rate} and \textbf{Fail-to-Pass (F2P) Rate}.
+The Output Rate measures the proportion of tasks for which \setupagent successfully generates a complete evaluation environment (i.e., a Dockerfile and a test script).
+The F2P Rate, following the strict criteria of SWE-bench, measures the percentage of tasks that are manually verified to correctly transition from ``fail'' to ``pass'' after applying the gold patch, representing the portion of high-quality and valid instances for benchmarking.

-Table~\ref{tab:models_perf_compact} presents a comprehensive summary of the results.
-Across the entire SweSetupBench-lite dataset, with GPT-4.1-mini, \setupagent demonstrates the highest overall effectiveness, achieving a Success Rate of 57.2\% and, more importantly, a Valid Rate of 40.1\%, which corresponds to 269 successfully validated task instances out of 671.
-While \setupagent with GPT-4.1-mini leads in effectiveness, Gemini-2.5-flash proves to be the most cost-effective solution at only \$0.024 per task.

-A breakdown by programming language reveals model-specific strengths.
-DeepSeek-v3-0324 excels on Python tasks (71.2\% Success, 43.4\% Valid), while GPT-4.1-mini shows superior performance on TypeScript (64.8\% Success, 54.0\% Valid) and also leads in both Java and JavaScript.
-These language-specific results demonstrate the framework's capability to handle issues across diverse programming languages.

-In summary, our evaluation demonstrates that \setupagent, when paired with cost-effective LLMs, can produce a significant number of valid task instances at a reasonable cost.
-The framework also exhibits a strong capability to construct evaluation environments for issues from software repositories in multiple languages.